Lymph Node Status

 Physical exams and pathology exams

-Positive lymph nodes can sometimes be felt during a physical exam.
+Sometimes, positive lymph nodes can be felt during a physical exam.
 However, a pathologist’s exam of the lymph nodes removed during a biopsy or surgery is needed to determine lymph node status.

-During a physical exam, a health care provider feels under the arm to check if the lymph nodes are enlarged.
-If the lymph nodes feel enlarged, it’s likely the cancer has spread.
-However, if the lymph nodes don’t feel enlarged, it doesn’t mean the nodes are negative (cancer-free).
+During a physical exam, your health care provider will feel under your arm to check if the lymph nodes are enlarged.
+If the lymph nodes feel enlarged, it’s likely the breast cancer has spread.
+However, the cancer may have spread to the lymph nodes even if they don’t feel enlarged.

-The pathologist checks the nodes under a microscope.
+The pathologist will check the nodes under a microscope.
 Nearly one-third of women with negative lymph nodes based on a physical exam have nodes with cancer found during the pathology exam .
 And, some women with enlarged nodes during a physical exam have cancer-free nodes .